chinamike65/hugo-tuolesi/content/book2/book2en.md

 But after devotion, not only will this blessing not disappear, but it will become bigger and never disappear, so devotion is very important.

 For example, the reward of your blessings is to become a Buddha.
-When you become a Buddha, the reward will come out.
+When you become a Buddha, the reward will arrive.

 Before becoming a Buddha, no matter how much the retribution comes out, it will never be finished.